Logging messages can help you debug load tests.

-Logs are intended to help you in finding script issues and debugging execution anomalies.
-You should NOT rely on logging to interpret or analyze the performance of your system.
+However, you also should not rely on logging to interpret or analyze the performance of your system.

 For this reason, the cloud logs have some limitations:

-- The logs are deleted 3 days after the test execution.
+- The logs are deleted three days after the test execution.

 - The number of log lines is limited to 10 messages per second per server.
-If this limit is crossed, a warning message appears showing the number of discarded log lines.
+If this limit is exceeded, k6 shows a warning with the number of discarded log lines.

 k6 aims to have a consistent experience when running local and cloud tests.

-When running cloud tests using the CLI (k6 cloud), k6 will print cloud logs on the standard output as it does with your local tests.
+When running cloud tests with the CLI (k6 cloud), k6 prints cloud logs on standard output, like it would with your local tests.